 Yes, it’s possible to get a loan against your tax refund.
 Most tax preparation services now offer tax advance refunds to their customers.

 The reason why they’re so popular from both sides is the company isn’t loaning you any money.
-They typically partner with a bank who will supply you with the money.
+They typically partner with a bank that will supply you with the money.
 Your tax refund is then used to pay off the loan.

 If you’re relying on a tax refund this year, don’t wait until the IRS is ready.
 Take a tax advance loan and get the money you need now.
 Your refund provider will handle the rest.

 It’s true that tax advance refunds are loans.
-You’ll see a lot of advertisements talking about how there are no fees and you don’t have to worry about interest.
+You’ll see a lot of advertisements talking about how there are no fees, and you don’t have to worry about interest.
 Like with any loan, though, you need to read the terms and conditions to make sure you don’t get any nasty surprises.

 Let’s look at what you need to know about tax advance refunds.

 - 1 What is a Tax Advance Refund?

 - 2 How Long Does It Take to Get a Tax Advance Refund Application Accepted?